 Context menu support

-The context menu can be accessed by right-clicking the mouse.
-The menu contains the following commands.
+The context menu can be accessed by right-clicking the editor.
 See the File or Edit menu command sections for more information about each command.

 The Status Bar at the bottom of the window provides status information about each command.